 SIF provides grants, promotes capacity building for social leaders in Central America, and establishes space for civil society organizations to forge alliances with the public and private sectors and their peers across the region.
 A robust and organized civil society can serve as a powerful vehicle to express the demands of the people and deliver their public policy agendas.

 We convene key stakeholders committed to the region to facilitate conversation, promote collaboration and build networks that drive positive and lasting political, economic and social change.

 We commit sustained funding directly to organizations in Central America and Mexico that address pervasive challenges in the region.

 We advocate for effective financial and political investment in solutions that create systemic and long- lasting change.

 We invest in and facilitate leadership and skills training, mentorship and peer-to-peer learning opportunities to empower emerging and seasoned change-makers.

 We conduct and support relevant research that encourages dialogue, promotes further analysis, and informs social action.

 The Seattle International Foundation provides intermediary services to philanthropists and organizations who wish to take advantage of our knowledge, networks and expertise in Central America & Mexico, as well as our expertise with the expenditure responsibility process.

 Expenditure responsibility (ER) is the federally mandated procedure that a foundation must follow for any grant made to an entity that is not a 501(c)(3) organization (with few exceptions).
 Completing the ER process ensures that foundation funds are used for exclusively charitable purposes.

-In addition to intermediary services for donors who already know exactly which organization they want to support, we also offer advising services to philanthropists and organizations who need help creating a strategy or finding the right partner to support the international causes they care about.
+In addition to intermediary services for donors who already know exactly which organization they want to support, we also offer advising services to philanthropists and organizations who need help creating a strategy or finding the right partner to support causes in Central America & Mexico they care about.